 with ReSurge oversight, training and support; it is our most efficient and

 cost-effective way to provide life-changing surgery.
 ReSurge also continually

 improves the quality of health care through education programs.

-Together with your help, we’ve provided 95,000 surgeries and look
+Together with your help, we’ve provided more than 100,000 surgeries and look

 forward to pioneering the way for generations